ali-ramadhan/ali-ramadhan.Github.io/_posts/2023-12-20-insert-benchmarks.md

 Can benchmark inserting into an unlogged hypertable.
 Then benchmark doing that and then turning the table into a hypertable?

 # So what's the best method?

+* Pick the fastest method (probably with 16 workers?) and throw all the extras at it, e.g. tuning the config?

 Figure out which tool is best.
 How many hours/days/weeks to load the data?
 What's the theoretical maximum based on SSD speed?